jrodewig/wanderahead.github.io/_posts/2025-04-05-discover-orlando-beyond-the-theme-park.md

 Wrap up your day a live show.
-Choose from drama, dance, music, magic and more, but if you’re looking for a true Orlando classic, get tickets to the [SAK Comedy Lab](https://www.sakcomedylab.com/).
-Famous for helping launch the career of Wayne Brady, this downtown improv troupe strikes the balance between “edgy and different” and reliable, won’t-fail-you fun.
-They’ve been doing this for 30 years, winning awards and performing to packed audiences, so it’s a must while you’re in town.
+Choose from drama, dance, music, magic and more, but if you're looking for a true Orlando classic, get tickets to the [SAK Comedy Lab](https://www.sakcomedylab.com/).
+Famous for helping launch the career of Wayne Brady, this downtown improv troupe strikes the balance between "edgy and different" and reliable, won't-fail-you fun.
+They've been doing this for 30 years, winning awards and performing to packed audiences, so it's a must while you're in town.

-Luckily, there’s at least one show each night, from Duel of Fools, an epic throwdown between two improv teams, to bargain-priced student showcases.
+Luckily, there's at least one show each night, from Duel of Fools, an epic throwdown between two improv teams, to bargain-priced student showcases.
 Be prepared for impromptu dance parties, flying Tootsie Rolls and top comedic talent.
-Most of their shows are family-friendly (not family-friendly as in geared toward children but as in you won’t have to cover your kids’ ears), which makes for richer comedy and wilder leaps of imagination.
-You’ll leave laughing and quoting zany lines performers made up on the spot.
+Most of their shows are family-friendly (not family-friendly as in geared toward children but as in you won't have to cover your kids' ears), which makes for richer comedy and wilder leaps of imagination.
+You'll leave laughing and quoting zany lines performers made up on the spot.
 And you can go right back the next night to see something new.